martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 ## Increased Linkability

-As each version number and ITE is unique to each client, if a client uses one twice, those two connections are extremely likely to be from the same host.
+As each version number and connection ID is unique to each client, if a client uses one twice, those two connections are extremely likely to be from the samei host.
 If the client has changed IP address, this is a significant increase in linkability relative to QUIC with a standard version numbers.

 ## Salt Polling {#salt-polling}

-Observers that wish to decode Initial Packets might open a large number of connections to the server in an effort to obtain part of the mapping of version numbers and ITEs to salts for a server.
+Observers that wish to decode Initial Packets might open a large number of connections to the server in an effort to obtain part of the mapping of version numbers and connection IDs to salts for a server.
 While storage-intensive, this attack could increase the probability that at least some version-aliased connections are observable.
-There are three mitigations servers can execute against this
+There are three mitigations servers can execute against this attack:
-attack:

-* use a longer ITE to increase the entropy of the salt,
+* use a longer connection ID to increase the entropy of the salt,
 * rate-limit transport parameters sent to a particular client, and/or
 * set a low expiration time to reduce the lifetime of the attacker's database.